 9. Expanded Customer Reach

-In 2019, the vast majority of transactions and businesses relied on location and proximal based custom.
-In 2021, over 30% of the world’s population shop online.
+In 2019, the vast majority of transactions and businesses relied on location and proximal-based custom.
+22.3% of worldwide total retail sales will be online by 2023.

 Customers now order from anywhere across the US or Canada for the right products.
 The familiarity with e-commerce means digitally advanced businesses can access a wider target market.
 Easy to manage relationships with courier companies mean your market is not confined to the local area.
 The chance is there to dream a little bigger for your business.